rohit-ptl/Install_Instructions-Win10-Deeplearning-Keras-Tensorflow/README.md

 # Install instructions for TensorFlow and Keras using CUDA 9 and cuDNN 7 with GPU enabled, on Windows 10

-Latest update date: 03/06/2018
+Latest update date: 03/07/2018

 First, download and install CUDA 9.0 from the [archives](https://developer.nvidia.com/cuda-toolkit-archive).
 Note that 9.1 is the lastest version as of 1/14/2018, but did not work with tensorflow for me.

 Next, download "cuDNN v7.0.5 (Dec 5, 2017), for CUDA 9.0" from [here](https://developer.nvidia.com/rdp/cudnn-download).
 Note1: Please make sure to download the version that says "for CUDA 9.0".
 Note2: You will be required to make a NVIDIA Developers account for download.
+Note3: Please download v7.0.5 and not v7.1 of cuDNN as tensorflow 1.6 is compiled with that version.

 Follow the instructions for cuDNN installation [here](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#installwindows).